 - Procedures also do not involve major blood vessels or result in major blood loss, and cannot involve prolonged invasion of a body cavity.

 A modified payment methodology is used for device-intensive procedures (i.e., procedures done specifically to insert a device, such as a pacemaker).
 The ASC will get paid for the device but does not submit a separate line item for the device.
 The ASC would instead include the cost of the device in the procedure code and submit one line item.

-ASCs are not allowed to base price on the allowable code from the Medicare Physician Fee Schedule (MPFS).
-For example, if a device intensive procedure is performed, and the formula is to bill the Medicare allowable plus 10 percent, you may be leaving money on the table.
-If the 10 percent increase does not cover the cost for the device, the money will not be recouped.
+ASCs are not allowed to base prices on the allowable code from the Medicare Physician Fee Schedule (MPFS).
+For example, if a device-intensive procedure is performed, and the formula is to bill the Medicare allowable plus 10 percent, you may be leaving money on the table.
+If the 10 percent increase does not cover the cost of the device, the money will not be recouped.
 It is important to know the cost to the ASC and add the cost of the device into the allowable.